🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 Zeolite naturally supports dogs in autumn

-• Binds pollutants in the digestive tract – ideal if dogs ingest something undesirable in leaves or meadows.
+• Binds toxins in the digestive tract – ideal if dogs ingest something undesirable in leaves or meadows.

-• Provides minerals that support skin and fur during shedding.
+• Supplies minerals that support skin and coat during coat change.

-• Strengthens internal balance – helpful during this demanding transition phase.
+• Strengthens internal balance – helpful in this strenuous transition phase.

 Zeolite Skin Powder – External Support